SoftwareAG/webmethods-api-gateway/docs/articles/operations/Upgrading API Gateway in zero downtime/Upgrading major versions in zero downtime/README.md

 ### Step 10: Shutdown old API Gateway instance(s)

 If migration is successful and the new API Gateway nodes are stable, shutdown the old nodes so that they won't send any metrics to any configured destinations like API Portal, external Elasticsearch, etc. The new instance(s) is now receiving the runtime transactions.
 You can probably remove the old instance(s) endpoint(s) from the load balancer.

+## Troubleshooting

+For seeing the detailed logs during the upgrade process, enable the debug logs for these logging facilities 0300 Gateway Commons and 0205 MEN - Events.
+For the step by step progress on the migration actions (clean and reindex) please refer the logs at SAG_Install/profiles/IS_default/logs/wrapper.log.